Logahoric Higgs Torsors for a Complex Reductive Group: Parahoric Torsors and Equivariant Bundles

 \section{Parahoric Torsors and Equivariant Bundles}

-The notion of a parahoric subgroup is similar to that of a parabolic subgroup and can be described using the theory of affine buildings, also known as Bruhat-Tits buildings, originally developed by F. Bruhat and J. Tits in their series of articles \cite{BT1,BT2} (see also \cite{Tits,Tits2,Weiss} for surveys on the structure of affine buildings).
+The notion of a parahoric subgroup is similar to that of a parabolic subgroup and can be described using the theory of affine buildings, also known as Bruhat--Tits buildings, originally developed by Bruhat and Tits in their series of articles \cite{BT1,BT2} (see also \cite{Tits,Tits2,Weiss} for surveys on the structure of affine buildings).
 The word \textit{parahoric} is a blend word between the words ``parabolic'' and ``Iwahori''.
 An Iwahori subgroup is a subgroup of a reductive algebraic group over a non-archimedian local field, analogous to Borel subgroups of an algebraic group.
-The seminal work of F. Bruhat and J. Tits \textit{loc. cit.} is extending to the case of reductive algebraic groups over a local field the study of N. Iwahori and H. Matsumoto \cite{IM} on the Iwahori subgroups for the Chevalley groups over $p$-adic fields.
+The seminal work of Bruhat and Tits \textit{loc. cit.} is extending to the case of reductive algebraic groups over a local field the study of Iwahori and Matsumoto \cite{IM} on the Iwahori subgroups for the Chevalley groups over $p$-adic fields.

-Parahoric group schemes $\mathcal{G}$ and parahoric $\mathcal{G}$-torsors over a smooth projective curve were introduced by G. Pappas and M. Rapoport in \cite{PR1}.
-The notion of weight for such torsors was first defined by P. Boalch in \cite{Bo}, while V. Balaji and C. Seshadri in \cite{BS} introduced a notion of stability for parahoric $\mathcal{G}$-torsors for a collection of small weights chosen from the set of rational one-parameter subgroups of the group $G$, assuming that $G$ is semisimple and simply connected.
+Parahoric group schemes $\mathcal{G}$ and parahoric $\mathcal{G}$-torsors on a smooth projective curve were introduced by Pappas and Rapoport in \cite{PR1}.
+The notion of weight for such torsors was first defined by Boalch in \cite{Bo}, while Balaji and Seshadri in \cite{BS} introduced a notion of stability for parahoric $\mathcal{G}$-torsors for a collection of small weights chosen from the set of rational one-parameter subgroups of the group $G$, assuming that $G$ is semisimple and simply connected.

-In this section, we generalize the setup of V. Balaji and C. Seshadri.
+In this section, we generalize the setup of Balaji and Seshadri.
 We set the definition for a parahoric torsor over a complex reductive group with a collection of (arbitrary) rational weights following \cite{BS} and \cite{Bo}, and see that parahoric torsors correspond to $\Gamma$-equivariant $G$-bundles, similarly to \cite{BS}.